CodeFromAnywhere/typerepo/modules/get-path/README.md

-## 📄 getOperationClassification (exported const)

-Returns OperationClassification if it's an operation, or undefined if it's not

-NB: don't confuse this with ProjectType or ImportClassification

 ## 📄 getSrcRelativeFileId (exported const)

 returns a file id (path without extension) relative to the src folder of an operation